-p = pressure of mixture (Pa, psi)
+p i = partial pressure of individual gas (Pa, psi)

-pi = partial pressure of individual gas (Pa, psi)
+p i = pressure (Pa, psi)